 Entrepreneurs and small business owners are plagued with a million questions.
 Where to start your business?
 How to incorporate?
 How to pay employees?
 Which office to lease?
 And so much more….
 At some point you will ask yourself – which accounting software should I use?
 Below, I will outline the main players in the space and some questions to help guide you to the best decision.

-The market consists of three main softwares: Quickbooks, Xero, and Sage:
+The market consists of three main

 Xero is a basic, cloud only accounting software.
 It similarly manages sales, expenses, inventory, fixed assets and payroll for small business.
 This product exists solely in the cloud and is well known for its seamless integrations and API that allows customers to integrate their software with the product.
 Out of the box, Xero has memorized transactions, automated bank feeds and great app integrations (which means you can easily bring in those payroll journal entries).